-African-American, Caucasian women should take identical vitamin D dosesFebruary 12th, 2013 in Health /
+African-American, Caucasian women should take identical vitamin D dosesFebruary 12, 2013 in Medicine & Health / Health

 African-American women battling vitamin D deficiencies need the same dose as Caucasian women to treat the condition, according to a recent study accepted for publication in The Endocrine Society's Journal of Clinical Endocrinology & Metabolism (JCEM).